Kai Sato

-Kai Sato (born 1984) is an American business executive, entrepreneur, and author.
-He is the co-president and chief marketing officer of Crown Electrokinetics Corp., which is listed on Nasdaq.
+Kai Sato (born 1984) is an American business executive, entrepreneur, investor, and author.
+He is a general partner of Mauloa, a Maryland-based private equity firm.
 He is a fund advisor and the former entrepreneur-in-residence to Hatch, an aquaculture technology accelerator.
-He is the author of Marketing Architecture: How to Attract Customers, Hires, and Investors for Any Company Under 50 Employees (2021).
-He is the founder of Caddyshack to Corner Office, a golf blog that has profiled Corey Pavin and William Doyle.
+He is also the author of Marketing Architecture: How to Attract Customers, Hires, and Investors for Any Company Under 50 Employees (2021).